Family Violence data portal to improve Central Highlands response - Data Press Project

 - Collation of aggregated client outcomes to inform service improvement and evaluation

 - Capturing de-identified data to enable the tracking of families and children through the service system with a particular focus on repeat-referrals

-- Inclusion of hospital data and publically accessible data from the following agencies: Crime Statistics Agency, Victorian Population Health Survey, and Australian Bureau of Statistics Personal Safety Survey.
+- Inclusion of hospital data and publicly accessible data from the following agencies: Crime Statistics Agency, Victorian Population Health Survey, and Australian Bureau of Statistics Personal Safety Survey.
 Other data sets as identified by key stakeholders

 - A resource library containing relevant project documents

 The portal will be developed to enable CHIFVC members to contribute data directly to the portal.
 Overtime reports will be extracted directly, reducing the need for manual collection and collation of reports.
-Manual collation of data reports will cease at the completion of Phase 1.
+Manual collation of data reports will cease at the completion of phase 1.

 The Royal Commission into Family Violence highlighted the need for improved data collection.
-Various recommendation from the Commission endorsed improved data collection, systems and processes within organisations, including improvements to state-wide processes.
+Various recommendation from the Commission endorsed improved data collection, systems, and processes within organisations, including improvements to state-wide processes.

-The Data Press Project is improving data collection and analysis locally and will help to improve understanding of service user characteristics e.g. LGBTIQA+, cultural background, mental health.
+The Data Press Project is improving data collection and analysis locally and will help to improve understanding of service user characteristics e.g., LGBTIQA+, cultural background, mental health.

 The approach undertaken for this project has been successfully applied by CeRDI in other projects in the health sector, as well as in natural resource management and agriculture.

 This project represents the first time that this approach has been adopted and used in the Victorian Family Violence Sector.
 This project is focussed on data challenges which are systemic across Victoria.
 The data portal to be established through this project has the potential to be scalable and transferable to other regions.